Where’s the Corn?

 Don’t fake it.
 It’s very important.
 If you cure your meat just right, it will come out almost exactly like the purchased stuff.
 You might save a little money, but don’t expect to.

-After fully curing, I cut the brisket into three pieces, and processed it @
+After fully curing, I cut the brisket into three lb pieces and process it @

 For most people, this is where the procedure begins.
 But that seems like a long time.
 It is a long time.
 But the brisket is one tough piece of meat, cut from what we would call the chest of the animal.
 Our anatomy is not that different than other animals, but the names are completely different.
 That may be for the best.

 You don’t HAVE to use brisket, top round and bottom round work pretty good, too, and they are leaner.
 Brisket is commonly used, maybe because people didn’t think it was good for much else.
 It is though.
-They will still take about 48 hours, at that temperature.
+They will still take at least 48 hours, at that temperature.

 Make sure you have butter!